 What is the best free video editing software?

 In our view, the best free video editing software for professionals is DaVinci Resolve from Blackmagic.
 Whilst it began as a colour correction tool, it's grown over time to cover everything for basic trimming to visual effects, motion graphics, audio post-production and more.
 In short, DaVinci Resolve gives you a full video editing suite at your fingertips, for zero cost.

 That said, it is quite complex, and not suitable for a beginner.
-So for something simpler to get started with, we recommend Openshot.
-Its drag-and-drop, layer-based interface is super-easy to use, and because it's open source, there are no ads or watermarks, and you can use it even for commercial projects.
+So for something simpler to get started with, we recommend VideoProc Vlogger.
+Its interface is super-easy to use, there are no ads or watermarks, and it has some great features.

 What video editing software do professionals use?